huss-osman/linux-fundamentals/bash-scripting/fundamentals/16-environment-and-path.md

 ---

 ## Reflection
-Understanding environment variables and PATH clarified how the shell locates commands and shares configuration across processes.

-Learning to read, export, and modify environment variables — especially `PATH` — made scripts more portable, adaptable, and reliable.

-Recognising the value of standard environment variables helped bridge the gap between writing simple scripts and writing scripts that are aware of the system they run on.
+Understanding **environment variables** and `PATH` clarified how the shell locates commands and shares configuration across processes.
+Learning to read, export, and modify environment variables—especially `PATH`—made scripts more portable, adaptable, and reliable.
+Recognising the value of standard **environment variables** helped bridge the gap between writing simple scripts and writing scripts that are aware of the system they run on.